Siskiyou Mountains: History

-Natives speaking the Athapaskan Language lived along the Rogue River prior to 1850.
-These settlements were primarily winter residences, and the people likely spent much of the summer in the mountains.
+Indigenous People from multiple Nations that share geography with California and Oregon speaking the Athapaskan Language lived along the Rogue River prior to 1850.
+These communities were primarily winter residences, and the Indigenous People likely spent much of the summer in the mountains.

-Early exploration
+Early Colonization

-Most early exploration of the area came from the coast, beginning in 1775, when the Spanish lieutenant Bruno de Heceta came to the Northwest.
-He would be followed in 1791 and 1792 by other explorers like captain George Vancouver, James Baker, and Robert Gray.
-The early western overland expeditions all avoided the area around the Oregon-California border, so that the first land-based expeditions came when the North West Company came to the area in 1820, followed by the Hudson's Bay Company in 1821.
+Most early colonization of the area came from the coast, beginning in 1775, when the Spanish lieutenant Bruno de Heceta came to the Northwest.
+He would be followed in 1791 and 1792 by other colonizers like captain George Vancouver, James Baker, and Robert Gray.
+The early western overland colonizations all avoided the area around the Oregon–California border.
+The first land-based colonization came when the North West Company came to the area in 1820, followed by the Hudson's Bay Company in 1821.

 The Siskiyou Trail stretched from California's Central Valley through the Siskiyous to Oregon's Willamette Valley.
-Originally based on existing Native American foot trails winding their way through river valleys, the Siskiyou Trail provided the shortest practical travel path between early settlements in California and Oregon in the 1820s.
+Originally based on existing foot trails made by Native American that share geography with California and Oregon speaking the Athapaskan Language, winding their way through river valleys, the Siskiyou Trail provided the shortest practical travel path between early settlements in California and Oregon in the 1820s.

-New settlement and early industry
+New Colonization and early industry

-As settlement increased with a variety of new incentives, tensions over relations with the natives increased.
+As colonization increased with a variety of new incentives, tensions over relations with Indigenous People from multiple Nations that share geography with California and Oregon already living in the area increased.
 In the 1850s, following the Donation Land Claim Act, miners came to the area to prospect for gold.
 Thousands of miners flooded into the area as profitable claims were made.
 The new settlements grew enough for Jackson County to be founded, with its seat in Jacksonville, in 1853.
 The large and sudden influx of white population deteriorated the relationship with the natives in the area.
 This led to the 1855 Rogue River Wars, which ended in 1856.

-The new population needed to be supported by an improved infrastructure.
+The new population of colonists needed to be supported by an improved infrastructure.
 By 1859, the trail had been replaced by a toll road.
 A telegraph line was built over the summit in 1864.
 By the end of the 1870s, the first private lumber mills were established in the mountains had been established in some of the lower creeks.
 Commercial orchards began to be planted in 1885.
 The Southern Pacific Railroad was completed over Siskiyou Summit in 1887.
 The new railroads were focused around Medford.